MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-new-speech.md

 1. When the status changes to **Speaking…**, the app uses text-to-speech to vocalize the response from the model.
 To see the original prompt and the response as text, select the **cc** button on the bottom of the chat screen.

     >**Tip**: The follow-on prompt is submitted just by speaking.
 You can even interrupt the agent to keep the interaction focused on what you need done.
+    >**Tip**: You can also use the Stop generation button in the chat pane to stop long-running responses.
+The button will end the conversation.
+You will need to start a new conversation to continue using the agent.

     ![Screenshot of the selected cc button to see the closed captions.](./media/0126-new-foundry-voice-show-text.png)